kyleu/projectile/doc/src/tutorial/poker/01-hello-world.md

 From the directory you cloned the project to, run `sbt` (you'll need sbt installed, obviously).
 From the interactive command prompt, you can run tasks like `compile` and `publish`.

 If you `run` the project, `Entrypoint` will be called, which print's the obligatory "Hello World".
+You can also run the sbt task by calling `projectile`, which will print the usage instructions

-There's not much to be impressed by yet, so let's @ref[move on](02_database-setup.md)!
+There's not much to be impressed by yet, so let's @ref[move on](02-database-setup.md)!